vishwakarma-31/trading_bot/README.md

-# GoQuant Trading Bot
+# Generic Trading Bot

-A trading information system using GoMarket data with a Telegram bot interface for arbitrage detection and market view services.
+A trading information system using CCXT library to fetch real market data from public exchanges with a Telegram bot interface for arbitrage detection and market view services.

 ## System Overview